blockchainsllc/in3-docs/docs/milestones.md

 ## Nodelist

+- **No Single Point of Failure** : A decentralized nodelist allows Incubed to run without any single point of failure or dependency to any CDN or company.
 - **Fail-safe Connection**: The Incubed client will connect to any Ethereum blockchain (providing Incubed servers) by randomly selecting nodes within the Incubed network and, if the node cannot be reached or does not deliver verifiable responses, automatically retrying with different nodes.
 - **Reputation Management**: Nodes that are not available will be temporarily blacklisted and lose reputation.
 The selection of a node is based on the weight (or performance) of the node and its availability.
 - **Automatic NodeList Updates**: All Incubed nodes are registered in smart contracts on chain and will trigger events if the NodeList changes.
 Each request will always return the blockNumber of the last event so that the client knows when to update its NodeList.